Salivary gland: Clinical significance

-A sialolithiasis (a salivary calculus or stone) may cause blockage of the ducts, most commonly the submandibular ducts, causing pain and swelling of the gland.
+A sialolithiasis is a salivary stone that may cause blockage of the ducts, most commonly the submandibular ducts, causing pain and swelling of the gland.

-Salivary gland dysfunction refers to either xerostomia (the symptom of dry mouth) or salivary gland hypofunction (reduced production of saliva); it is associated with significant impairment of quality of life.
+Salivary gland dysfunction is either a reduced (hyposalivation), or an increased (hypersalivation) production of saliva.
+Xerostomia, the symptom of dry mouth is often caused by hyposalivation and is associated with significant impairment of quality of life.
 Following radiotherapy of the head and neck region, salivary gland dysfunction is a predictable side-effect.
 Saliva production may be pharmacologically stimulated by sialagogues such as pilocarpine and cevimeline.
 It can also be suppressed by so-called antisialagogues such as tricyclic antidepressants, SSRIs, antihypertensives, and polypharmacy.
 A Cochrane review found there was no strong evidence that topical therapies are effective in relieving the symptoms of dry mouth.

 Cancer treatments including chemotherapy and radiation therapy may impair salivary flow.
 Radiotherapy can cause permanent hyposalivation due to injury to the oral mucosa containing the salivary glands, resulting in xerostomia, whereas chemotherapy may cause only temporary salivary impairment.
-Furthermore surgical removal because of benign or malignant lesions may also impair function.
+Surgical removal of benign or malignant lesions may also impair function.

-Graft versus host disease after allogeneic bone marrow transplantation may manifest as dry mouth and many small mucoceles.
+Graft-versus-host disease after allogeneic bone marrow transplantation may manifest as dry mouth and many small mucoceles.
 Salivary gland tumours may occur, including mucoepidermoid carcinoma, a malignant growth.

-Clinical tests/investigations
+Imaging

-A sialogram is a radiocontrast study of a salivary duct that may be used to investigate its function and for diagnosing Sjögren syndrome.
+A sialogram is a radiocontrast study of a salivary duct that may be used to check its function, and for diagnosing Sjögren syndrome.